-A common challenge that arises in fixed asset appraisals for physician practice transactions relates to determining whether a site inspection is beneficial.
+A common challenge that arises in capital equipment appraisals for physician practice transactions relates to determining whether a site inspection is beneficial.
 Depending on the availability and quality of the data, the appropriate scope of the valuation may require a full inventory of the fixed assets; an assessment and reconciliation to the available fixed asset listing; or a desktop analysis.
 While cost concerns drive a preference to desktop appraisals, they may not always be the most optimal.
 Some factors to consider when assessing whether a desktop appraisal is appropriate are as follows.

 Desktop Appraisals are best when: